ska-telescope/ska-sdp-data-product-api/docs/src/index.rst

-Documentation for the SKA QA Metrics API and Helm Chart
+Documentation for the SKA SDP Data Product API Overview
 =======================================================

-The `ska-sdp-qa-data-api` repository contains the code for the main API image, and also contains the Helm chart for this system.
+The `ska-sdp-data-product-api` repository contains the code for the main API.

 .. toctree::
    :maxdepth: 2